Explore

 Founder

-Raised in New England and a graduate of Harvard College, Ham drew on the counsel of a diverse number of scholars and public leaders to enact the dream that he and Babs set their lives upon.
+Raised in New England and a graduate of Harvard College, Ham drew on the counsel of a diverse number of scholars and public leaders to enact the dream upon which he and Babs set the course of their lives.

-Babs contributed the unique experience of growing up in Guatemala, the child of British coffee plantation owners, with a lifetime commitment to foreign languages and diverse cultures.
-With great energy and open-heartedness, Babs established VVS’s unique tradition of community life.
-Each year, the award to a graduating member of the senior class, The Warren Family Citizenship Award, commemorates the enduring vision of Ham and Babs Warren.
+As the child of British coffee plantation owners in Guatemala, with a lifetime commitment to foreign languages and diverse cultures, Babs contributed her unique perspective to the growing campus.
+She established VVS’s distinctive tradition of community life.
+Each year, The Warren Family Citizenship Award, is given to a member of the graduating class commemorating the enduring vision of Ham and Babs Warren.

-Other distinctive lives and talents also significantly contributed to the School’s founding mission and continuing vitality.
-Ham’s mentor at Harvard, Clyde Kluckhohn – the first President of the modern American Anthropological Association, for twenty-five years the Chair of the Department of Anthropology at Harvard, and one of the earliest group of Rhodes Scholars – added his reputation as a truly international educator and inspirational teacher to Ham’s visionary work.
-Kluckhohn learned Navajo by the age of fifteen and set a standard for the importance and value of engaging cultures different from one’s own that has become a VVS tradition.
-Other early voices that helped shape the founding generation of the School included Margaret Mead, one of the century’s most articulate exponents of both anthropological studies and progressive education, and John Collier, Commissioner of Indian Affairs during Franklin Roosevelt’s administration.
+Other significantly talented individuals contributed to the school’s founding mission and vitality.
+Chief among these was Ham’s mentor at Harvard, Clyde Kluckhohn.
+His reputation as a truly international educator and inspirational teacher added to Ham’s visionary work.
+Clyde set a standard for the importance and value of engaging cultures different from one’s own that became a VVS tradition.
+Further early voices that helped shape the founding generation of the school included Margaret Mead, one of the century’s most articulate exponents of both anthropological studies and progressive education, and John Collier, Commissioner of Indian Affairs during Franklin Roosevelt’s administration.

-Ham and Babs chose Sedona based on its proximity to the indigenous tribes of Mexico to the south and the Native American lands of Northern Arizona to the north.
-In the early days, students became anthropologists during three-week trips to each of these locations through the VVS Field Trip Program.
+Ham and Babs chose Sedona based on its proximity to the Native American lands of Northern Arizona, and the indigenous tribes of Mexico to the south.
+In the early days, students were challenged to become anthropologists during three-week field trips to these locations through what we now call Field Expeditions [insert link embedded in previous two word phrase]

-So began the adventure in experiential and intercultural education which is Verde Valley School.
-Over seventy years later, the School continues to draw upon our progressive past to inform our future.
-While no truly vital community ever stays as it was originally created, our integrity remains rooted in the strength of our founding convictions.
+since its inception.
+Over seventy-five years later we continue to draw upon our progressive past to inform our future.
+While no truly vital community ever stays as it was originally created, our integrity remains rooted in the strength of our Founder’s Vision.

 Verde Valley School is an International Baccalaureate boarding and day high school for students in grades 9-12.